-- Adjust the depth of your chair seat so that you can easily place at least 2-3 fingers behind your knee.
+- Adjust the depth of your chair seat so that you can easily place at least 2 to 3 fingers behind your knee.

-Your feet should lay flat on the floor or on a footrest
+Your feet should lie flat on the floor or on a footrest

 - Adjust the height of your chair seat.

-- Plant feet firmly on floor or ─ if not possible ─ use a footrest.
+- Plant feet firmly on floor or; if this is not possible, use a footrest.

 Avoid Awkward Postures